Less than 2 years service means they can't

 You and your managers and employees can be ordered to pay compensation PERSONALLY too.

 There are over 100,000 claims made to Employment Tribunals throughout Britain each year.
 This may or may not result in a contested hearing – where both sides call witnesses.
 Usually lawyers are involved and lots of documents.
 It's very expensive.

 Someone wins and someone loses.
 Remember, it’s a ‘court of law’ not a ‘court of justice’.
 The law can be a bit of a lottery at times.
 This is why so many cases settle.
 If you do decide to fight your case, it is essential to be prepared with all your witnesses and documents in order.
 The more information you have in writing, the better.

 As a wise man once said 'a lawyer who acts for himself has a fool for a client'!
 That applies to the Employment Tribunals as well.
 There are lots of procedures and tactics and tips and tricks.
 So, you need an expert to help you.

 Scott Johnston has appeared in various Courts and Tribunals since qualifying as a Barrister 25+ years ago.

 If you decide that it is preferable to reach an agreement, the only way to be sure you are settling your case properly is to sign a legally binding ‘compromise agreement’ or a settlement agreement through ACAS.
-If you don’t do this, then you are leaving yourself exposed to litigation – a handshake or a "gentleman’s agreement" is not enough.
+If you don’t do this, then you are leaving yourself exposed to litigation – a handshake or so-called "gentleman’s agreement" is not enough.